-Properly designed Barlows do wonderful things: They amplify power, slow the telescope's f/# (improving eyepiece sharpness), and give designers the opportunity to compensate for eyepiece aberrations.
+Barlows.
+Properly designed Barlows do wonderful things: they amplify power, slow the telescope's f/# (improving eyepiece sharpness), and give designers the opportunity to compensate for eyepiece aberrations.

 Tele Vue Barlows use multi-coated high index glasses for optimum aberration correction, exceptional contrast with virtually no light loss.
 Observed performance is aberration free, even when tested with f/4 scopes.
 They even improve our competitor's eyepieces and telescopes!

+2" Big Barlow.
 Offered in a 2x magnification, the Big Barlow is ideal for Newtonian scope owners.
 It will be parfocal with both 2" and 1¼" eyepieces in this application.
-Features include threads for 48mm filters, captive lock screw and full multi-coatings.
+Features include 1¼" eyepiece adapter, threads for 48mm filters, captive lock screw and full multi-coatings.

 Note: The Big Barlow is not recommended for use with 2" diagonals because it's length prevents it from being parfocal.
 With some telescopes, focus might not be reached, particularly when the interface lens is also used with it.
-A far better approach with no potential problems in any scope or with any eyepieces is to use the 2" 2x Powermate (PMT-2200), which essentially includes the interface function.
-See the write-up on Powermates for more details.
+A far better approach with no potential problems in any scope or with any eyepieces is to use the 2" 2x Powermate (PMT-2200), which essentially includes the Pan-Barlow Interface.